 The 7 Creative Powers is all about breaking through resistance and understanding the places we get stuck.

 This course is about understanding what creative blocks really are and how to release them by harnessing seven creative powers that are easily accessible by anyone.
 Learning how to be constructive with our blocks rather than destructive.

 Creativity as a soul journey.
 We learn to craft a new story, turning old wounds and patterns into something beautiful.
 This is the real path of the Artist – to take the things we see and feel and experience, and create in ways that make us feel more connected: with ourselves, and with others who need to experience our work.

 This course is required for the Facilitator Training.
-Seven weeks, next session starts in Spring, 2016.
+Seven weeks, next session starts in April, 2016.